Razer’s Viper 8k gaming mouse pings your computer 8,000 times a second to fight lag

 As with Razer’s other high-end gaming mice, players can use the company’s customization software to tweak the Viper 8K’s setup, including its eight programmable buttons.
 It’s a robust set of options, in which players can program secondary functions for various buttons or map multi-step macro actions to simple button presses to save time.

-At $80, it’s not cheap for a wired mouse, especially when its main draw is a feature some players might not even notice.
+At $80, the Razer Viper 8K gaming mouse is not cheap for a wired gaming mouse, especially when its main draw is a feature some players might not even notice.
 Faster computers that run high-end games at lofty frame rates will likely experience a more tangible effect than low or midrange computers that hover in the middle of the fps spectrum.
 But, even if you don’t get the full benefits, the original Viper was a very capable input device and the 8K looks no different.
-It still embraces a truly ambidextrous design and allows players to switch sensor sensitivity on the fly.
+This Razer mouse still embraces a truly ambidextrous design and allows players to switch sensor sensitivity on the fly.
 Plus, it weighs just 2.5 ounces, so it’s light enough to be comfortable during long sessions.

 The $80 mouse is on sale now, but be aware that buying one will give you one less excuse when you miss a shot and want to blame it on your crummy old mouse instead of your lackluster skills.